Nin1/nin1.github.io/_posts/2018-07-01-university.md

 I studied Games Programming at Bournemouth University from 2014 - 2018, and my final year project was focused on level-of-detail (LOD).
 LOD is the name for a group of techniques used to optimise the amount of computation done when rendering an object based on its importance - usually this 'importance' heuristic is determined by an object's size on-screen, which in turn is determined by its distance from the camera.

-I implemented a number of techniques in my own game engine, written in OpenGL and C++.
+By applying LOD techniques well, you can draw a much more detailed scene than otherwise possible.
+I implemented a number of techniques in my own game engine, written in OpenGL and C++ - You can find the source code [here](https://github.com/Nin1/university-game-engine).

 <iframe width="480" height="270" src="https://www.youtube.com/embed/8CELh37Eg4g" frameborder="0" allowfullscreen></iframe>